mosaicnetworks/evm-lite-cli/docs/getting-started.md

 This is best explained in the
 [Ethereum Docs](http://ethdocs.org/en/latest/account-management.html):

-> Every account is defined by a pair of keys, a private key and public key.
+> Every account is defined by a pair of keys, a private key, and public key.
 > Accounts are indexed by their address which is derived from the public key by
 > taking the last 20 bytes.
 Every private key/address pair is encoded in a
 > keyfile.
 Keyfiles are JSON text files which you can open and view in any text